Solar vs. Wind Energy: Which Wins Out?

 Pros

-• It’s a sustainable and clean form of energy (as sunlight is a completely renewable source of energy).
+• It’s a sustainable and clean form of energy.

 Cons